guythetechie/functional-csharp/README.md

 ### Either&lt;TLeft, TRight&gt;

-Represents a value that can be one of two types.
-Useful for representing alternatives where both possibilities are valid outcomes.
+Represents a value that can be one of two types, either left or right.

 ```csharp
 // Creating Left values